-You could use this exercise in class as a debate format.
-Divide the class in half, with students assigned to (or volunteering for) opposing positions:
+This exercise could be used in class as a debate format.
+Divide the class in half, with students assigned to (or volunteering for) the following opposing positions:

-Alcan should abandon mining plans vs. Alcan should move forward with plans

-You might subdivide the students into smaller groups to formulate their positions, and then have everyone report back after 15 minutes.
-Remind students to consider the opposition of the Adivasis, and what should be done about this, if anything.
+Alcan should abandon mining plans vs. Alcan should move forward with plans Subdivide the students into smaller groups to formulate their positions, and then have everyone report back after 15 minutes.
+Remind students to consider the opposition of the Adivasis and what should be done about this, if anything.
 After the students report back on what they think should be done and why, you could finish up by reviewing with them the different types of global organizations and how each makes different impacts on host countries.